bhumikasrc/bhumikasrc/README.md

 ### 👩🏻‍💻 About Me :
 A recent graduate from the University of San Francisco with a Bachelor's degree in Data Science <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- 🔭 I’m currently working as a Data Analyst intern for ReshaMandi
+- 🔭 MSDS Student @ The University of San Francisco
 - 🌱 Exploring data analysis techniques and machine learning algorithms
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I can speak 4 languages!